Voljega/ExoDOSConverter/README.md

  - scrapping of the game metadata, including front boxart, metada and manual
  - when possible, custom or generic controller configuration

+Your collections will remain untouched by the conversion, as all relevant files are copied in the output folder during the process.

 The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present It should be used on a separate computer, not on the system you are targetting.